Preface

 Setup LM Studio

 To begin our journey with LM Studio, the process is straightforward: first, install the latest version of the application for your operating system from https://lmstudio.ai/download.
 Once installed, you will download your preferred LLM directly within LM Studio from the Discover tab, choosing from curated options or searching for specific models.
-I will often use the model google/gemma-3n-e4b in this book because is is a small yet highly effective model.
+I will often use the model google/gemma-4-12b-qat in this book because it is a capable model that runs well on consumer hardware and supports image input, reasoning, and tool calling.
+The qat suffix marks a quantization-aware trained build, which keeps quality high while holding the memory footprint low.

 After downloading the app, install with the “developer option” and then install at least one model, the next step is to load the model into your computer’s memory via the Chat tab, a process that allocates the necessary memory for the model’s weights and parameters.
 LM Studio also enhances your interaction by allowing you to chat with documents entirely offline, a feature known as “RAG” (Retrieval Augmented Generation), enabling completely private and local document interaction.